Hunting elephants in South Africa

 Elephant hunting prices

-Elephant hunting prices in South Africa 2019 is determined by the weight of the tusks.
+Elephant hunting prices in South Africa 2020 are determined by the weight of the tusks.
+Our elephant hunting prices for South Africa start at $ 40 000 all-inclusive.

 A dark-horse factor we have to take into consideration is the decision by the US Fish and Wildlife Services to prohibit the import of elephant products to the USA of elephants hunted in Zimbabwe, Tanzania and Mozambique.
 Botswana stopped commercial hunting of elephants.
 This leaves South Africa and a few select other African countries as the only countries where elephants can be legally hunted and imported to the USA.
 This may have a negative effect on elephant hunting prices in future.

 We recommend the following calibers as being the best calibers for hunting elephants Africa.
 375 is the legal minimum caliber to hunt elephants with.
 It is our experience that any caliber from 400 and up just works better.